 If you’re more experienced at reading crumb and understanding artisan bread, then you’d be able to tell that the pictured artisan bread is slightly over proofed, and I’ll explain why.

-When I set about making this recipe, I had certain time restraints to work into my schedule.
+When I set about making Cold-Proof Artisan White Sourdough Bread, I had certain time restraints to work into my schedule.
 I had to figure out how to make this bread while juggling my daughter’s school schedule and without eating too much into my usual sleeping routine.
 As a result, I couldn’t let the bread ferment too late into the night or do my stretch and folds too early in the morning.

 I did my best to strike the right balance, but in the end I felt that this slightly over proofed loaf had a better crumb and texture overall than the loaves that proofed for less time.
 If you really want that ear that comes with a perfectly proofed loaf, feel free to tweak it further if your schedule allows.
 You might need to start your bread earlier and let it refrigerate longer without time spent at room temperature.
 Or you might just want to bake your bread earlier so it doesn’t retard as long.
 It’s up to you.
 Take notes and see what works.